mdeous/pkgbuilder/README.md

 Docker based ArchLinux build environment.

 This image provides a build environment for ArchLinux packages.
-It is based on the official `archlinux:basee-devel` image, and can be used for example to work on packages without having to install dependencies on the host system.
+It is based on the official `archlinux:base-devel` image, and can be used for example to work on packages without having to install dependencies on the host system.

 It can handle dependencies coming both from the official repositories and